sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 ##### Table ACL2

-The following table presribes that the packets directed to the destination address `10.0.0.11` must be blocked, while the packets directed to all other destinations are allowed (default).
+The following table prescribes that the packets directed to the destination address `10.0.0.11` are blocked, while the packets directed to all other destinations are allowed (default).

 |Match/Action|Value              |
 |------------|-------------------|